ProyectoIntegrador2018/silma/README.md

 2. Add a `.env.local` file inside `back` folder.
 Inside this file add all the credentials needed, such as: `SECRET_JWT`, `MONGODB_URI`, etc.
 <b>IMPORTANT: </b><i>This is needed for the server and database to work.</i>

+3. Request the AWS login information to Lorena Martínez.
+It's now required for you to download `AWS CLI` and configure the SILMA account using the following guide: https://docs.aws.amazon.com/es_es/cli/latest/userguide/cli-chap-configure.html

-2. Fire up a terminal and run for development:
+4. Fire up a terminal and run for development:

 ```bash
 cd back